 Phishing is a Criminal activity using social engineering techniques.
 Phishers attempt to fraudulently acquire sensitive information, such as passwords and credit card details, by masquerading as a trustworthy person or business in an electronic communication.
 (Wikipedia)

 Types of Phishing

 An SMS message designed to scare the recipient into calling a number to enquire about something (like a piece of fake purchase information or tempting lottery money) would provide the attacker a validation of your number, meaning he knows that this number is valid.

-In today’s world, most people have a phone, and they work as good as personal computers.
+In today’s world, most people have a phone, and they work as well as personal computers.
 A spam link sent over an SMS can be instantly opened on your phone.
 An alternate way is to ask people to call and lure them into a trap.

 Once installed, they can spread themselves again through messages and can access your contact list.
-So one of the best solutions is don’t download or accept these things unless you know you were supposed to get it.
+So one of the best solutions is don’t download or accept these things unless you know you were supposed to get them.

 Spear phishing is targeted at a specific group or an enterprise.
 Let’s say you are an employee of a company, and you get an email that looks exactly like your project manager sent it.
-And in the email, it asks you for vital information about the company.
-You don’t mind sending him(after all he is your boss!!).
+And in the email it asks you for vital information about the company.
+You don’t mind sending him(after all, he is your boss!!).

 It’s intended to get viable information and passwords, and beware.
 They can contain trojans to knock down your system after you have given the details!!
 You can find the link ever back.